-Florida enacted its CON process in 1973, and the process was streamlined significantly during the 2004 and 2008 Legislative Sessions.
+Certificate of Need is an instrument of public policy created to slow health care cost growth by ensuring access to care regardless of a community's socioeconomic status and ensuring effective utilization of tertiary services.
+Florida enacted Certificate of Need in 1973, and the process was streamlined significantly during the 2004 and 2008 Legislative Sessions.
 The 2008 revisions refocused the process to be based solely on the issue of need and access to hospital care services and removed financial viability and cost criteria from the review.
-The CON process no longer regulates all hospital projects and mainly provides oversight for the establishment of new facilities and replacement facilities greater than one mile away from a main hospital.
-Neonatal units and rehabilitation beds also continue to be covered under CON.

 For more information, contact FHA Vice President for Government Affairs Crystal Stickle.